 Praised by The Times for her “noble playing, with its rhythmic life, taut and rigorous,” Japanese violinist Akiko Suwanai was the youngest ever winner of the International Tchaikovsky Competition in 1990.
 Since then she has enjoyed a flourishing international career and appears regularly with celebrated maestros and foremost orchestras across the globe.

 Universally acclaimed for her performances of key violin repertoire works, Akiko Suwanai is also widely recognised for her master interpretations of lesser-performed works and passion for new music.
-In 2007, she premiered Peter Eötvös' violin concerto Seven at Lucerne Festival under Pierre Boulez, and in the following year she took this work to the BBC Proms where she appeared alongside Susanna Mälkki and Philharmonia Orchestra.
-She also gave Japanese premieres to important new works such as violin concertos by James MacMillan and Esa-Pekka Salonen.
+In 2007, she premiered Peter Eötvös' violin concerto Seven at Lucerne Festival under Pierre Boulez, and in the following year she took this work to the BBC Proms where she appeared alongside Susanna Mälkki and the Philharmonia Orchestra.
+She also gave Japanese premieres of important new works such as violin concertos by James MacMillan and Esa-Pekka Salonen.

 You can see Akiko Suwanai in action at The New Zealand Herald Premier Series: Perspectives on Thursday 18 June.